cloudevents/spec/cloudevents/extensions/deprecation.md

 ## Attributes

-### deprecation
+### deprecated

 - Type: `Boolean`
 - Description: Indicates whether the event type is deprecated.
+Defaults to `false` if not specified.
 - Constraints
-  - REQUIRED
+  - OPTIONAL
   - The value MUST be a boolean (`true` or `false`).
-- Example: `"deprecation": "true"`
+- Example: `"deprecated": "true"`

 ### deprecationfrom